codrinalisaru/VHDL-code-for-a-minirobot-controller/README.md

 ![image](https://github.com/codrinalisaru/VHDL-code-for-a-minirobot-controller/assets/94629883/cbed5922-9f45-45f2-9b9e-4a9e101b220e)

-This controller sets the direction and the sense accprding to the c code word of 4 bits.
+This controller sets the direction and the sense according to the c code word of 4 bits.

 The decodifier block outputs (sens1, sens2, start_stop1, start_stop2) depends on the c code word, according to a truth table.
 If the sense signal is '1', then the vehicle is moving forward.
 If the sense signal is '0', then the vehicle is moving backwards.